ecairn/void_logger/README.md

 # VoidLogger

-VoidLogger is a Ruby logger that logs to nothing, void or still nowhere.
+VoidLogger is a Ruby logger that logs into nothing, void or still nowhere.

 ## Purpose